Patient Reported Outcomes

 What has been done

 From 2017-2019 CPQR supported the translation of BC Cancer’s Prospective Outcomes and Support Initiative (POSI) to other RT programs across the country.
 POSI was seen as a program to emulate due to its nimble “real time” approach to the collection and review of PRO during patient encounters and adaptability for programs with limited resources.
 Today a POSI model is being integrated into centres affiliated with Dalhousie University Department of Radiation Oncology and being considered by centres across the country.
 This piloting will continue to be undertaken through centre leadership and monitored by CPQR.

-Building on the success of its prior guidance documents, CPQR has developed a set of guidance statements around the collection and use of PRO for radiation treatment that reflects community best practice.
-A series of comprehensive guided interviews were conducted during 2018 and aided in development.
-The resulting document entitled “Guidance on the use of patient reported outcomes for Canadian radiation treatment programs,” will be available soon!
+Building on the success of its prior guidance documents, CPQR has developed guidance around the collection and use of PRO for radiation treatment that reflects community best practice.
+A series of comprehensive guided interviews were conducted aided in development.
+The resulting document entitled “Guidance on the use of Patient Reported Outcomes for Canadian Radiation Treatment Programs,” is now available!

 CPQR-endorsed measures for patient reported outcomes